lydiastepanek/pen-loop-dot-io-archive/src/content/posts/why-havent-password-complexity-rules-gone-away-yet.md

 If you’ve ever spent time in Boulder, CO, with a dad who admires government agencies that set the time for the rest of the United States (just me?) then you should be familiar with the National Institute of Standards and Technology (NIST).
 The basis for NIST’s existence goes way back to 1781, when the Articles of Confederation determined that Congress had the power to determine standard weights and measurements.
 Since then, NIST has been responsible for setting measurements like the [exact](https://en.wikipedia.org/wiki/Standard_temperature_and_pressure) standard of temperature (0 °C = 32 °F).

 ![](/images/posts/NIST.jpg "NIST atomic clock")
-<center>Up until 2014, all the clocks in the United States synchronized their time to NIST’s atomic clock in Boulder.</center>
+<div class="image-caption">Up until 2014, all the clocks in the United States synchronized their time to NIST’s atomic clock in Boulder.</div>

 In addition to measurements, NIST is also in charge of password guidelines for all U.S. government agencies.
 (Yes, I also found it astonishing that a government agency established in the 1700s now decides IT practices for the entire country.)
 All organizations that work with the federal government are required to adhere to NIST's guidelines in order to be considered for government contracts.
 NIST's influence has spread into the private sector too, where its guidelines are considered the gold standard by most IT practitioners.